uxwolf/FlightAndSearchService/README.md

  }

  ```
- - Once you've added your db config as listed above, go to the src folder from the terminal and execute `npx sequelize db:create`
+ - Once you've added your db config as listed above, go to the src folder from the terminal and execute `npx sequelize db:create` and then execute `npx sequelize db:migrate `

+## Database design
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+  - A flight is belong to the airplane but one airplane can be use in multiple flight
+  - A city belongs to many airports but one airport belongs to a city
+  - One airport can have multiple flights but a flight belongs to one airport